Garissa University College.

 Al-Shabaab has largely been driven out of major cities, however, their influence is still felt all over Somalia and surrounding regions.
 Al-Shabaab specifically targets villages in rural areas, slaughtering resistance and declaring Sharia law (an ultra-strict adherence to a literal interpretation of the Koran).

 The famine in Somalia has been made far worse by al-Shabaab’s reach in these outlying areas.
 Al-Shabaab is intent on driving out all vestiges of Western culture, which they see as a pollutant.
 Originally they pledged to allow aid groups to ship food throughout Somalia but they have since betrayed that promise and make food transportation to the villages that need it most nearly impossible.

 Al-Qaeda and al-Shabaab have had a partnership for years, with al-Shabaab’s former leader declaring allegiance to al-Qaeda in 2012.
-There have been numerous reports of al-Shabaab partnering with Boko Haram in Nigeria, as well as other al-Qaeda forces in the Sahara Desert.
+There have been numerous reports of al-Shabaab partnering with an extremist group that is located primarily in Northern Nigeria More in Nigeria, as well as other al-Qaeda forces in the Sahara Desert.